Shakeskeyboarde/wurk/core/wurk/README.md

 - [clean](https://www.npmjs.com/package/@wurk/command-clean): Remove Git ignored files, but leave dependencies and dotfiles alone.
 - [list](https://www.npmjs.com/package/@wurk/command-list): List workspaces.

-Run `npm install --save-dev @wurk/command-<name>` in your project root to install any of these commands.
+Run `npm install --save-dev @wurk/command-<name>` in your root workspace to install any of these commands.

 See the [API docs](./docs/api/README.md) for information on creating your own custom commands.